-The Arc de Triomphe is one of the most triumphal Parisian monuments, looming over the western end of the Champs-Élysées at the center of Place Charles de Gaulle at 164 feet high and 148 feet wide.
-Built between 1806 and 1836 at the request of Napoleon, it’s iconic in style and sculpture, and particularly stunning when the photographer captures its delicate design and engravings.
-L’Arc de Triomphe is the second largest arch in the world.
+The Arc de Triomphe looms over the western end of the Champs-Élysées at the centre of Place Charles de Gaulle, and at 50m (164ft) high and 45m (148ft) wide, it’s among the largest triumphal arches in the world.
+Built between 1806 and 1836 at the request of Napoleon, it’s an iconic landmark and photogenic from all angles.